drorm/gish/README.md

 - `gish -s foo.ts` saves the output to foo.ts.
 When generating code, the user needs to use a prompt that generates the appropriate output.
 See prompts/coding for an example.
 - `gish -d foo.ts` diff the result with this file.
 Requires -s.
 - `gish -c` activates the chat mode and refers to the previous request.
 See the chat section for more details.
+- `gish -g` Generates multiple files to create a full application.
+See the generate section for more details.

 #### CLI Chat mode